web-infra-dev/rsbuild/README.md

 ## Getting Started

-**This project is new and under active development.
-It will be available in late November 2023.**
+You can refer to [Quick Start](https://rsbuild.dev/guide/start/quick-start.html) to start experiencing Rsbuild.

+Please note that the Rsbuild project is still under active development.
+We are still in the process of refactoring and optimizing.
+The documentation is not yet complete.

 ## Ecosystem